4. Oracle component walkthrough

 The trigger.rs file handles the decoding of incoming trigger data from the trigger event emitted by the trigger contract.
 The component uses decode_event_log_data!()

-use crate::bindings::wavs::worker::layer_types::{TriggerData, TriggerDataEvmContractEvent, WasmResponse,};use alloy_sol_types::SolValue;use anyhow::Result;use wavs_wasi_utils::decode_event_log_data;pub enum Destination {Ethereum,CliOutput,}pub fn decode_trigger_event(trigger_data: TriggerData) -> Result<(u64, Vec<u8>, Destination)> {match trigger_data {TriggerData::EvmContractEvent(TriggerDataEvmContractEvent { log, .. }) => {let event: solidity::NewTrigger = decode_event_log_data!(log)?;let trigger_info = solidity::TriggerInfo::abi_decode(&event._triggerInfo)?;Ok((trigger_info.triggerId, trigger_info.data.to_vec(), Destination::Ethereum))}TriggerData::Raw(data) => Ok((0, data.clone(), Destination::CliOutput)),_ => Err(anyhow::anyhow!("Unsupported trigger data type")),}}pub fn encode_trigger_output(trigger_id: u64, output: impl AsRef<[u8]>) -> WasmResponse {WasmResponse {payload: solidity::DataWithId {triggerId: trigger_id,data: output.as_ref().to_vec().into(),}.abi_encode(),ordering: None,}}mod solidity {use alloy_sol_macro::sol;pub use ITypes::*;sol!("../../src/interfaces/ITypes.sol");}
+use crate::bindings::wavs::worker::layer_types::{TriggerData, TriggerDataEvmContractEvent, WasmResponse,};use alloy_sol_types::SolValue;use anyhow::Result;use wavs_wasi_utils::decode_event_log_data;/// Represents the destination where the trigger output should be sentpub enum Destination {Ethereum,CliOutput,}/// Decodes incoming trigger event data into its components/// Handles two types of triggers:/// 1.
+EvmContractEvent - Decodes Ethereum event logs using the NewTrigger ABI/// 2.
+Raw - Used for direct CLI testing with no encodingpub fn decode_trigger_event(trigger_data: TriggerData) -> Result<(u64, Vec<u8>, Destination)> {match trigger_data {TriggerData::EvmContractEvent(TriggerDataEvmContractEvent { log, .. }) => {let event: solidity::NewTrigger = decode_event_log_data!(log)?;let trigger_info =<solidity::TriggerInfo as SolValue>::abi_decode(&event._triggerInfo)?;Ok((trigger_info.triggerId, trigger_info.data.to_vec(), Destination::Ethereum))}TriggerData::Raw(data) => Ok((0, data.clone(), Destination::CliOutput)),_ => Err(anyhow::anyhow!("Unsupported trigger data type")),}}/// Encodes the output data for submission back to Ethereumpub fn encode_trigger_output(trigger_id: u64, output: impl AsRef<[u8]>) -> WasmResponse {WasmResponse {payload: solidity::DataWithId {triggerId: trigger_id,data: output.as_ref().to_vec().into(),}.abi_encode(),ordering: None,}}/// The `sol!` macro from alloy_sol_macro reads a Solidity interface file/// and generates corresponding Rust types and encoding/decoding functions.pub mod solidity {use alloy_sol_macro::sol;pub use ITypes::*;// The objects here will be generated automatically into Rust types.sol!("../../src/interfaces/ITypes.sol");// Encode string input from the trigger contract functionsol! {function addTrigger(string data) external;}}

 Oracle component logic